Test-Time Adaptation of Vision-Language Models for Open-Vocabulary Semantic Segmentation: Method

 Following~\cite{watt,clipartt}, we keep the entire text encoder frozen and update only the \emph{LayerNorm} parameters of the vision encoder during adaptation.
 Freezing the text encoder greatly reduces computational overhead, since text embeddings can be precomputed and reused across all test samples.

 \mypar{Uncertainty-Aware Multi-Level Fusion.} In VLM-based classification, the CLS token in the last layer of the visual encoder is typically used to compute the class label probabilities.
 This approach relies on the idea that the relevant information for classification lies at the end of the ViT and that intermediate layers serve to transform features.
-In segmentation, however, features from intermediate layers are often used to capture complementary information at different scales \cite{unet}.
-This hypothesis is validated in Fig. \ref{fig:motivation}b, and more specifically in Table\ref{tab:layerablation}), showing that a higher segmentation mIoU is obtained when combining the features from different layers near the end of the ViT.
+In segmentation, however, features from intermediate layers are often used to capture complementary information at different scales~\cite{unet}.
+This hypothesis is validated in Table~\ref{tab:layerablation} as well as Figure~\ref{fig:weights}, showing that a higher segmentation mIoU is obtained when combining the features from different intermediate layers.

 Inspired by this result, and leveraging the useful property of ViTs that the output of each layer has the same shape, we extend the entropy-based loss described above to use features from \emph{multiple layers}.
 Denoting as $\qq^\ell_i$ the visual features of patch $i$ obtained at layer $\ell$, we seek to aggregate the multi-level features into a single vector $\overline{\qq}_i$ for segmentation prediction.
 A simple approach for doing this is to compute $\overline{\qq}_i$ by averaging $\qq^\ell_i$ across all layers $\ell$.
 However, this approach ignores the relative contribution and confidence of each layer in the final segmentation.
 To address this limitation, we estimate a confidence weight $\alpha^\ell$ for each layer $\ell$ based on its prediction entropy.
 First, we get visual features $\FF^\ell_i = \proj(\QQ^\ell_i)$ using the \emph{same} projection head as for the final segmentation.
 Following the same approach as before, we then compute the batch-wise entropy of layer $\ell$ as